ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ------------------------------------------------- | ------ | ----
 `ibm-service-instance-id`  | String  |  This header references the service instance where the bucket will be created and to which data usage will be billed.

-**Note**: Personally Identifiable Information (PII): When creating buckets and/or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location or any other means in the name of the bucket or object.
+**Note**: Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location or any other means in the name of the bucket or object.
 {:tip}

 **Syntax**